In this guide I will disassemble a Dell Inspiron B130 laptop. I’m taking it apart in order to repair failed DC power jack.

 Remove the display panel assembly.

-From the bottom of the laptop you can access the hard drive, memory modules, wireless card, optical CD/DVD drive and heat sink.
+You can access the hard drive, memory modules, wireless card, optical CD/DVD drive and heat sink on the bottom.

 Remove the hard drive cover.

-Pull the hard drive assembly to the left and remove it from the laptop.
+Pull the hard drive assembly to the left and remove it.

-Remove one screw securing the optical CD/DVD drive to the laptop base.
+Remove one screw securing the optical CD/DVD drive.

-Pull the drive from the laptop and remove it.
+Pull the drive to the left and remove it.

 It’s not necessary to remove both memory modules and wireless card for the purpose of this guide but you have to disconnect the Wi-Fi antenna cable.